sigurdnev/nordic_workshop/README.md

 - Latest version of Segger Embedded Studio [download page](https://www.segger.com/downloads/embedded-studio/)
     <pre>
-    1. Download and install Segger Embedded Studio v3.34 for your operation system by clicking the download page link above:
+    1. Download and install Segger Embedded Studio for your operating system .
-    2. Run the installer and follow the instructions. [download page](https://www.segger.com/downloads/embedded-studio/)
+    2. Run the installer and follow the installer instructions.
     </pre>
     For commercial use, follow the steps in the SEGGER Embedded studio – Getting started video to install the free SES license.
 Link to video [Here](https://www.youtube.com/watch?v=YZouRE_Ol8g&t=334s)